 The idea that play is a child’s work is not new.
 Maria Montessori understood that play is the means by which children grow and learn.
 She said, “Play is the work of the child.”
 The well-known educator Piaget considered play to be integral to the development of a child’s intelligence as well as language development.
 And our beloved “Mr. Rogers” believed that not only is play the work of childhood, but through play children learn the social skills that will help them succeed in life.

-We all agree that a child’s play is important, but the problem is, you only have so much money and so much space.
+At Speech Sisters, we agree that a child’s play is important, but the problem is, you only have so much money and so much space.
 And there are SO MANY TOYS to choose from that it makes your head spin!
 What’s a mama to do?

 Let’s break it down: What are the BEST toys to invest in to help build your child’s language skills?